 Books Translated by Rick for and available from Zeughaus Verlag, Berlin https://zeughausverlag.de/category/english-books/

-This 215-page book (with over 200 illustrations), which Rick translated, is currently at the printer and can be ordered from Zeughaus Verlag.
-Die deutsche Fassung dieses Buch "Kavallerie: Eine global Geschichte der Reiterei" soll bald von Zeughaus Verlag erhältlich sein.
+This 215-page book (with over 200 illustrations), which Rick translated, can be ordered from Zeughaus Verlag.
+Die deutsche Fassung dieses Buch "Kavallerie: Eine global Geschichte der Reiterei" ist von Zeughaus Verlag erhältlich.

 This book addresses the 1487 Venetian War between the maritime, major power Venice and the alpine Archduchy of Tirol.
 The conflict began from insignificant events and led to considerable political disruptions – especially in Tirol.
 The war was closely tied to Archduke Sigismund of Tirol’s partially tragic, partially odd biography.
 This book came about in close cooperation with reenactment groups from Italy, Austria and Germany.
 It contains, along with detailed depictions of weapons, numerous color photos and illustrations and some excellent reconstruction drawings by Wolfgang Braun.